TTS LABS - Specimen Preparation

 Specimens for fatigue tests are carefully machined to meet specific requirements for their dimensions and surface finish.
-The preparation of the specimens is critical for fatigue testing, and the following steps are involved:
+The preparation of the specimens is critical for fatigue testing.

 Machining: The specimen should be machined to minimize the chances of residual stresses or machining marks on the surface.